MireyNM/-Pewlett-Hackard-Analysis/README.md

 </p>

-The average salary per title is the highest for managers which could explain the lack in managers in the company.
+- The average salary per title is the highest for managers which could explain the lack in managers in the company.

+## Summary
 Finally, I would suggest few things for the decision makers of Pewlett Hackard company:
 - Hiring new managers.
 - Start skill transfer program between senior and junior employees in order to have employees ready to fill senior positions when the later retire.